Alistair Gow

 Alistair graduated with a BA Hons from the Glasgow School of Art in 2010, which included an international exchange year in Alberta, Canada.
 He has worked as a collaborating printmaker at Glasgow Print Studio since 2014.
 Notable exhibitions include regular inclusion in the Royal Academy of Arts Summer Exhibition, ‘Hockney to Himid’ at Pallant House Gallery, Chichester (2022) and ‘Traces Remain’ at BBA Gallery, Berlin (2025).
 His work is held in numerous collections, and he was the winner of both the RSA Open exhibition prize and the Boodle Hatfield Printmaking Prize at Woolwich Contemporary Print Fair, both awarded in 2024.

-Oliver Projects is proud to be presenting Alistair’s work for the first time at the 2025 Woolwich Contemporary Print Fair (13 – 16 November).
+We were proud to launch new work by Alistair at the 2025 Woolwich Contemporary Print Fair (13 – 16 November).
+Alistair’s first solo gallery exhibition will be presented at Oliver Projects Gallery in June 2026.
 Please contact us to register your interest.